NATS文档

 Leaf Authorization

 In some cases you may want to restrict what messages can be exported from the leaf node or imported from the leaf connection.
 You can specify restrictions by limiting what the leaf connection client can publish and subscribe to.
-See NATS Authorization for how you can do this.
+See for how you can do this.